 1 Introduction

-The Galileo system consists of a constellation of 30 satellite positions (27 primary satellites and three in-orbit spares) with ten satellite positions in each of the three 56° inclined equally spaced orbital planes.
-Each satellite transmits the same four carrier frequencies for navigational signals.
-These navigational signals are modulated with a structured bit stream, containing coded ephemeris data and time, and having a sufficient bandwidth to produce the necessary navigation precision without recourse to two-way transmission or Doppler integration.
-The system provides accurate position determination in three dimensions anywhere on or near the surface of the Earth.
+The Galileo system consists of a constellation of 30 satellite positions (24 transmitting satellites and six in-orbit active spares) with ten satellites positioned on each of three 56° inclined equally spaced orbital planes.
+Each satellite transmits navigation signals on three carrier frequencies.
+These signals are modulated with a structured bit stream, containing coded ephemeris data and navigation messages, and have sufficient bandwidth to produce the necessary navigation precision without recourse to two-way transmission or Doppler integration.
+The system provides accurate timing and position determination in three dimensions anywhere on or near the surface of the Earth.

 1.1 Frequency requirements

 The frequency requirements for the Galileo system are based upon an assessment of user accuracy requirements, space-to-Earth propagation delay resolution, multipath suppression, and equipment cost and configurations.
-Four channels are used for Galileo operations: each Galileo satellite transmits permanently four coherent, but independently usable RF signals centred on (corresponding signal names are given in round brackets) 1 176.45 MHz (E5a), 1 207.14 MHz (E5b), 1 278.75 MHz (E6) and 1 575.42 MHz (E1).
-The E5a and E5b signals are multiplexed on a single modulation, called AltBOC (Alternate BOC signal) which use a single carrier at 1 191.795 MHz.
+Galileo satellites continuously transmit four coherent, but independently usable, radio frequency signals centred at (corresponding signal names are given in round brackets) 1 176.45 MHz (E5a), 1 207.14 MHz (E5b), 1 278.75 MHz (E6) and 1 575.42 MHz (E1).
+Additionally, the E5a and E5b signals are multiplexed on a single modulation, called AltBOC (Alternate BOC signal) which uses a single carrier at 1 191.795 MHz.

+Thus Galileo transmits on three carrier frequencies for its user signals:

+– E5: 1 191.795 MHz

+(the components of which can also be independently received using the virtual carriersE5a: 1 176.450 MHz and E5b: 1 207.140 MHz)

+– E6: 1 278.750 MHz and

+– E1: 1 575.420 MHz

-A total of ten signals multiplexed and modulated onto the three aforementioned carriers are transmitted and split into different services.
-The three transmissions comprise components which can be mapped to provide the “positioning/navigation/timing” (PNT)-services in different configurations.
-A variety of receiver configurations will adopt one or several components tailored to the applications and specific user demands.
+A total of ten signals, multiplexed and modulated onto the three carriers, are transmitted and are mapped to provide the “positioning/navigation/timing” (PNT)-services in different configurations; these are the Galileo “services”.
+Receivers can be designed to process one or several signals depending on the specific application, user requirements, and/or targeted market.

-All signal components (carriers, sub-carriers, ranging codes, data bit rates) are coherently derived from an on-board common atomic clock generator.
+All signal components (carriers, sub-carriers, ranging codes, data bit rates) are coherently derived from an on-board, common atomic clock generator.

-This frequency diversity and the wide bandwidth used by Galileo will increase the range accuracy for space-to-Earth propagation delay resolution and will improve the multipath suppression to increase the total accuracy.
+Compared to narrowband, single frequency navigation signals, Galileo’s frequency diversity and wide bandwidth signals allow better range accuracy for space-to-Earth propagation delay resolution, and improved multipath suppression, both of which increase the total accuracy.

 2 System overview

-Galileo is a space-based, all-weather, continuous radionavigation, positioning and time-transfer system which provides extremely accurate three-dimensional position and velocity information together with a precise common time reference to suitably equipped users anywhere on or near the surface of the Earth.
+Galileo is a space-based, all-weather, continuous radionavigation, positioning and time-transfer system which enables extremely accurate three-dimensional position and velocity information together with a precise common time reference to be provided to suitably equipped users.

-The system operates on the principle of passive triangulation.
-The Galileo user equipment first measures the pseudo-ranges to four satellites, computes their positions, and synchronizes its clock to Galileo System Time by the use of the received ephemeris and clock correction parameters.
-It then determines the three-dimensional user position in a Galileo Terrestrial Reference Frame (GTRF) compatible with the International Terrestrial Reference Frame (ITRS) and the user clock offset from Galileo time by essentially calculating the simultaneous solution of four range equations.
+The system operates on the principle of passive trilateration.
+Once the Galileo user equipment acquires the signals from at least four Galileo satellites, it measures the pseudo-ranges to the satellites, computes their positions, and synchronizes its clock to Galileo System Time using the received ephemeris and clock correction parameters.
+The receiver then determines the three-dimensional user position in a Galileo Terrestrial Reference Frame (GTRF) compatible with the International Terrestrial Reference Frame (ITRS), and the user clock offset from Galileo time, by essentially calculating the simultaneous solution of four range equations.

 Similarly, the three-dimensional user velocity and user clock-rate offset can be estimated by solving four range rate equations given the pseudo-range rate measurements to four satellites.
 The measurements are termed “pseudo” because they are made by an imprecise (low-cost) user clock in the receiver and contain fixed bias terms due to the receiver’s clock offsets from Galileo time.

 2.1 Galileo applications

-“Safety of life” (SoL)

-The Galileo “safety-of-life service” is made available for critical applications in the aviation (from en-route navigation operations to precision approaches), rail and maritime domains.
+Mass market